makinacorpus/vms/README.rst

     git clone https://github.com/makinacorpus/vms.git -b vagrant-debian-7-wheezy64 vm-debian
     cd vm-debian

-- start the VM a first time, this will launch the VM creation and provisioning::
+- start the VM a first time, this will launch the base vm download from DNS, then VM creation and provisioning::

     ./manage.sh init